 Find time for your passion as a creative mom

 Dear creative mom, you are not disqualified from having brilliant ideas.

-However, additional thoughts are in my control, like purposefully interrupting my self-doubt, clarifying my artistic perspective, and employing organization to make space for my creative life.
+However, additional thoughts are in my control.
+I like purposefully interrupting my self-doubt, clarifying my artistic perspective, and employing an organization to make space for my creative life.

 Here are four accessible, actionable concepts that have become catalysts in my creative process even in these busy mothering years.

 For the past 10 years, I’ve pursued understanding and implementing simplicity in various parts of my life.

 I’m creating home systems, minimizing the clutter around my house, and reducing the commitments that land on my calendar.
 In addition, I’m cutting ties with toxic people in my life have all contributed to my ability to spend a few hours a week plunged into fulfilling creative work.

 Take a look at what you could simplify to reduce the emotional and mental loads you carry.
 This will help you to have the mental space to engage your best ideas.